briandigital/bd4/portfolio/02-discovery-case-study.md

 ---
+full-title: UIE.com Discovery and Analysis 2017
 title: Discovery Case Study
-layout: page
+layout: portfolio-page
 category: case-study
 nav-title: Discovery and Analysis
 ---
-# UIE.com Discovery and Analysis 2017

 Midway though 2017, I was assigned the initial work for a redesign of uie.com.
 I left the company before the work I completed for the project was developed.
 Here's a look at the discovery work on this project.